patrickjm/websocket-dom/packages/syncui-dom/README.md

 # syncui-dom

 DOM adapters for SyncUI.
-Provides browser, JSDOM, and Playwright adapters.
+Provides client DOM and server DOM adapters (JSDOM + Playwright).

 Install:
 ```bash
 npm i syncui-dom
 ```

+`jsdom` and `@playwright/test` are optional peer dependencies.
+Install the one you need for your server adapter.

 ## Client vs server adapters